How to cool my home naturally without air conditioning – Part 2

 So what do open fires and chimneys have to do with cooling your home?
 Well actually plenty.

 The effectiveness of this system can be enhanced by creating what is known as a solar chimney.
 Solar chimneys are constructed of materials that allow for a higher level of heat transmission.
-In other words they heat the air inside them more quickly.
-The hotter the air inside the solar chimney the faster it rises, the faster it rises the greater the difference in air pressure the faster cooler air is drawn in through the lower louvers or open windows.
+In other words, they heat the air inside them more quickly.
+The hotter the air inside the solar chimney the faster it rises, the faster it rises the greater the difference in air pressure the faster cooler air is drawn in through the lower louvres or open windows.

 Glass is an effective material for heat transmission, therefore a wall of glass panels on the outside of the physical wall of the home could aid in the rapid heating of the air in the space between the two.
 Placing exhaust vents in the wall of the home would then result in the air inside the home to be drawn out quickly as the hot air rises in the solar chimney.
 Open a window on the opposite side of the home and air would circulate through creating comfortable conditions even if no breeze were blowing outside.